CoinFabrik/scout-soroban/test-cases/README.md

 Notwithstanding, there are contexts where developers do turn off checks for valid reasons and hence the reason for including this vulnerability in the list.

+### Insufficiently random values

+Using block attributes like block `timestamp()` and block `sequence()` for random number generation in Soroban smart contracts is not recommended due to the predictability of these values.
+Block attributes are publicly visible and deterministic, making it easy for malicious actors to anticipate their values and manipulate outcomes to their advantage.
+Furthermore, validators could potentially influence these attributes, further exacerbating the risk of manipulation.
+For truly random number generation, it's important to use a source that is both unpredictable and external to the blockchain environment, reducing the potential for malicious exploitation.

+This vulnerability again falls under the [Block attributes](#vulnerability-categories) category and has a Critical severity.